“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and

-The Greek word for “passion” is pathos from which we get the English “passion.”
-This is an uncontrollable desire, a compulsive desire.
-It means to suffer and primarily denotes whatever one suffers or experiences in any way; hence, an affection of the mind, a passionate desire.
-The New Testament uses this word primarily of evil desire (Rom.
-1:26).
-This word denotes a strong desire of any kind, the various kinds being frequently specified by some adjective.
-The word is used of a good desire in Luke 22:15; Phil.
-1:23, and 1 Thes.
-2:17 only.
-Everywhere else the New Testament uses it in a bad sense.
+The Greek for “passion” is pathos, from which we get the English “passion.”
+“Passion” is uncontrollable desire, a compulsive desire.
+It conveys the idea to suffer and primarily denotes whatever one suffers or experiences in any way; hence, an affection of the mind, a passionate desire.
+The New Testament uses this word primarily for evil desire (Ro 1:26).
+This word denotes a strong desire of any kind, the various kinds frequently specified by some adjective.
+The Bible uses “passion” for a good desire in Luke 22:15; Philippians 1:23, and 1 Thessalonians 2:17 only.
+Everywhere else, the New Testament uses it in a bad sense.

-In Rom.
-6:12 it refers to those evil desires that are ready to express themselves in bodily activity.
-These lusts are the natural tendencies towards things evil.
-They are not necessarily base but they are always inconsistent with the will of God (Rom.
+In Romans 6:12, “passions” refers to those evil desires that are ready to express themselves in bodily activity.
+These lusts are natural tendencies towards things evil.
+They are not necessarily base, but they are always inconsistent with the will of God (Ro.
 13:14; Gal.
 5:16, 24; Eph.
 2:3; 2 Pet.
 2:18; 1 John 2:16).

 Romans 1:26 uses this word of sexual deviation or sexual perversion.
 First Thessalonians 4:5 uses it in the sense of immorality.

 Some people are ruled by their desires and make no attempt to rule them.

-When sexual perversion seeps into the church it becomes a scandal.
-The flesh is just as foul in the Christian as in the non-Christian.
-If a Christian is not aware of this deadly tendency to sin, he may get caught off guard.
+When sexual perversion seeps into the church, it becomes a scandal.
+The flesh is just as foul in the Christian as in the non-Christian, even more so.
+If a Christian is unaware of this deadly tendency to sin, he may get caught off guard.
 Someone in whom he places his confidence might snare him.

-People who commit sin often say, “Well, I could not help myself.”
-J. Vernon McGee tells the story of a little boy who was caught with his hand in the cookie jar.
-When his mother asked him what he was doing he said, “I am fighting temptation.”
-That is not the place to fight temptation.
+People who sin often say, “Well, I could not help myself.”
+J. Vernon McGee tells the story of a little boy caught with his hand in the cookie jar.
+When his mother asked him what he was doing, he said, “I am fighting temptation.”
+Committing sin is not the place to fight temptation!

 God assumes that we can conquer compulsive sins.
 He expects us to execute them.